noguer19/SuperHeroesAndVillainsWebApp/README.md

 # SuperHeroesAndVillainsWebApp

-ASP.NET Core MVC project that consume the Superhero API from https://superheroapi.com/ and allows users to search for their favorite SuperHero or Villain.
+ASP.NET Core MVC project that consumes the Superhero Rest API from https://superheroapi.com/ and allows users to search for their favorite SuperHero or Villain and see their detailed info.

 This app was created using Visual Studio 2019 with ASP.NET Core 3.1.